amateev/real-crm/README.md

 7. we make our api to talk to our mongo database called pets_db in server.js

+to run backend on localhost:3001 use command on your terminal: nodemon server or node server

 8. we run this command in the directory where our server.js file is in

 create-react-app client